clementgallet/FiveStage444/documentation.md

            L2, l, l', l2,        R2, r, r', r2,
            F2, f, f', f2,        B2, b, b', b2

-One-time whole cube rotations allowed:
-90-degree turn about U-D axis.
+One-time whole cube rotations allowed: 90-degree turn about U-D axis.

-As for edges of stage 1, there are C^24_8 = 735,471 cases for storing the position of the 8 F/B centers, and we also need to keep track of which center are F and which are B, requiring another C^8_4 = 70, so a total of 735,471*70=51,482,970.
-This is a bit too much for a single coordinate, so we split the centers into fcenterF and centerB coordinates, each one having C^24_4 = 10626 positions.
-With symmetry reduction (16 symmetries), both coordinates are reduced to 716.
+As for edges of stage 1, there are C^24_8 = 735,471 cases for storing the position of the 8 F/B centers, and we also need to keep track of which center are F and which are B, requiring another C^8_4 = 70, so a total of 735,471 x 70 = 51,482,970.
+However, we don't need to track the exactly colour of those centers, but only if two centers are from the same or different colours.
+This reduce by a factor of two, giving 735,471 x 35 = 25,741,485.
+This (large) coordinate is reduced by symmetry (16 symmetries), giving 1,612,515 unique coordinates.

 For the edges, the total number of permutations is 8! = 40,320 and there are 96 configurations that are considered solved (square group), so the coordinate is 40,320/96 = 420.

+The overall space of this stage is 1,612,515 x 420 = 677,256,300

 Stage 3
 -------